-Funds explained: the mechanics of investment funds
+Funds made easy.
+The mechanics of investment funds.

 There will also be differences depending on the time horizon.
 If you're looking to invest long term, you can consider funds with a large proportion of equities.
 If you're only looking for a short-term investment, money market funds and bond funds are better as they are less risky.